geoloqi/Geoloqi-Android-SDK/README.md

 Build Target
 ------------
-The sample app targets Android API level 5 (Android 2.0), but supports all recent modern versions.
-You'll need to use the [Android SDK Manager][android-sdk-components] to install the Android 2.0 platform or update the build target of the sample app.
+The sample app targets Android API level 5 (Android 2.0), but you can change the build target to any modern version.
+You'll need to use the [Android SDK Manager][android-sdk-components] to install the Android 2.0 platform or update the build target of the sample app to a platform you've previously installed.

 You can launch the SDK manager by running the `$ android` command from your terminal.
 You can also launch the SDK manager from Eclipse (if you've installed the Android plugin for Eclipse).